 When Hans Jacob Peter was born on 1 August 1756, in Berg am Irchel, Zürich, Switzerland, his father, Ulrich Peter, was 35 and his mother, Anna Fehr, was 30.
 He married Barbara Vaterlaus on 14 May 1792.
 They were the parents of at least 1 son and 2 daughters.
 He died on 15 May 1840, at the age of 83.

-English, Scottish, German, Dutch, etc.: from the personal name Peter (Greek Petros, from petra ‘rock’, ‘stone’).
-The name was popular throughout Christian Europe in the Middle Ages, having been bestowed by Christ as a byname on the apostle Simon bar Jonah, the brother of Andrew.
+English, Scottish, German, Dutch, French (Alsace and Lorraine), Czech (Moravian), Slovak, Croatian, and Slovenian; Hungarian (Péter): from the personal name Peter (Greek Petros, from petra ‘rock’).
+The personal name was popular throughout Christian Europe in the Middle Ages, having been bestowed by Christ as a byname on the apostle Simon bar Jonah, the brother of Andrew.
 The name was chosen by Christ for its symbolic significance (John 1:42, Matt.
-16:18); St. Peter is regarded as the founding head of the Christian Church in view of Christ's saying, ‘Thou art Peter and upon this rock I will build my Church’.
-In Christian Germany in the early Middle Ages this was the most frequent personal name of non-Germanic origin until the 14th century.
-This surname has also absorbed many cognates in other languages, for example Czech Petr , Hungarian Péter.
+16:18); Saint Peter is regarded as the founding head of the Christian Church in view of Christ's saying, ‘Thou art Peter and upon this rock I will build my Church’.
+In Christian Germany in the early Middle Ages this was the most frequent personal name of non-ancient Germanic origin until the 14th century.
+In North America, this surname has also absorbed cognates from other languages, for example Czech Petr , Polish Piotr and Pietr, Albanian Pjetri (from the personal name Pjetër, definite form Pjetri), and also their derivatives (see examples at Peterson ).
 It has also been adopted as a surname by Ashkenazic Jews.

 Possible Related Names

 As a nonprofit, we offer free help to those looking to learn the details of their family story.